spacetelescope/stdatamodels/docs/source/jwst/kwtool/keyword_dictionary.rst

 for the final "data model path".

-It is also possible for referenced files to contain additional heirarchical structure (objects with "properties", "allOf", etc).
+It is also possible for referenced files to contain additional hierarchical structure (objects with "properties", "allOf", etc).

 Parsing